-When the user is streaming audio to an Airtame device, the sound is automatically muted on the user’s machine so that it only comes from the display.
-If the user tries to unmute or adjust the volume on the Windows PC, it will not have any effect on the received stream but may unmute the Windows PC resulting in audio clashing, where it sounds from two places at once at different times.
+Note for Windows: Attempting to unmute or adjust the volume will not have any effect on the received stream but may unmute the Windows PC resulting in audio clashing, where it sounds from two places at once at different times.

 To adjust the volume, you must use the volume controls of the display that is receiving the stream.

-Problems with displays
+Problems with displays - screens and projectors

 Resolutions with/without audio support

 Airtame takes the resolution that is preferred by the TV.
 In some cases, the detected resolution, might not support audio.
 This can be fixed by manually choosing the output resolution.
 For this, go to "Airtame settings" -> "Advanced Settings" -> "Resolution":